kashishbansal081/Frontend-e-commerce/README.md

 ## Features

 ### Home
-- Displays a list of product categories
+- Displays a list of product categories for easy navigation.
-- Navigate to sections like Mobiles, Clothing, and more
+- Allows users to navigate to sections such as Mobiles, Clothing, and other categories.

 ### Product Listing
-- Displays all products based on selected category
+- Displays all products based on the selected category.
-- Advanced filtering options:
+- Provides advanced filtering options including:
-  - Filter by rating
-  - Filter by price
-  - Filter by brand
+  - Filtering by rating.
-  - Sort by Low to High price
+  - Filtering by price.
-  - Sort by High to Low price
+  - Filtering by brand.
+  - Sorting products from low to high price.
+  - Sorting products from high to low price.

 ### Product Details
-- View complete product information
+- Displays complete product information including highlights and specifications.
-- Check available sizes
+- Allows users to select available sizes.
-- Select quantity
+- Allows users to choose product quantity.
-- Add to Wishlist
+- Enables users to add products to their wishlist.
-- Add to Cart
+- Enables users to add products to their cart.
-- Delivery time estimation
-- Product highlights and specifications
+- Shows estimated delivery time.

 ### Wishlist
-- Add products to favourite section
+- Allows users to add products to their favourite section.
+- Stores wishlist data in MongoDB.
-- Remove products from wishlist
+- Enables users to remove products from the wishlist.
-- Move products directly to cart
+- Allows users to move wishlist items directly to the cart.
-- Wishlist data stored in MongoDB

 ### Cart Management
-- Add products to cart
+- Allows users to add products to the cart.
-- Update product quantity
+- Enables users to update product quantity.
-- Remove individual items
+- Allows users to remove individual cart items.
-- Clear entire cart
+- Enables users to clear the entire cart.
-- Proceed to checkout
+- Allows users to proceed to checkout.

 ### Delivery Address
-- Select delivery address
+- Allows users to select a delivery address.
-- Remove previously saved address
+- Enables users to remove previously saved addresses.
-- Address data stored per user
+- Stores address information per user.

 ### Order Placement
-- Place order successfully
+- Allows users to place orders successfully.
-- View order summary in profile section
+- Displays order summary in the profile section after successful order placement.

 ---

 ## API Reference

 ### **GET /v1/api/products**
-Get all products
+Retrieves all products.

 Sample Response:
 ```